pmorenoz/MPT-LML/README.md

-# MPT-LML ~ Masked Pre-training and the Marginal Likelihood
+# Masked Pre-training and the Marginal Likelihood

+In this repository, you can find all the files for running the experiments and obtain the empirical results described in our [preprint](https://arxiv.org/abs/2306.00520).
+Extra details on the usage will be provided here soon.

 ## 🥝 Citation